-This protocol outlines the standards and methodology that AK Consultants (now RMCG) uses to assess Land Capability.
+This protocol outlines the standards and methodology that RMCG (previously Ak Consultants) uses to assess Land Capability.

 In general, we follow the guidelines outlined in the Land Capability Handbook (Grose 1999) and use the survey standards outlined in the Australian Soil and Land Survey Handbooks to describe (McDonald, et al. 1998), survey (Gunn, et al. 1988) and classify (Isbell 2002) soils and landscapes.